joshuameisel/jekyll-now/_posts/2019-7-2-Spinning-Table-Riddle.md

 title: Generalized Spinning Table Ridde
 ---

-FiveThirtyEight posted this ([spinning table riddle](https://fivethirtyeight.com/features/i-would-walk-500-miles-and-i-would-riddle-500-more/)) for n=4.
-I found a solution for all n where n is a power of 2, using what I thought was a pretty neat recursive trick that involves playing two smaller games at once.
-I will demonstrate this, and show how FiveThirtyEight’s n=4 solution exactly implements this recursive algorithm.
-I will prove, on the other hand, that there is no solution for any n not a power of 2.
+FiveThirtyEight posted this [spinning table riddle](https://fivethirtyeight.com/features/i-would-walk-500-miles-and-i-would-riddle-500-more/) for n = 4.
+I found a solutionfor all n where n is a power of 2, using what I thought was a pretty neat recursivetrick that involves playing two smaller games at once.
+I will demonstrate this,and show how FiveThirtyEight’s n = 4 solution exactly implements this recursivealgorithm.
+I will prove, on the other hand, that there is no solution for any nnot a power of 2.

 ## Powers of 2

-Suppose n=2<sup>k</sup>
-, and you have a solution for 2<sup>k-1</sup>
-.
-Life would be easy if
-every pair of opposite coins matched (either both heads or both tails).
-Then you could think of the matching pairs as single coins, and use the 2k−1 solution, always flipping a coin with its pair.
+Suppose n = 2<sup>k</sup>, and you have a solution for 2<sup>k-1</sup>.
+Life would be easy if every pair of opposite coins matched (either both heads or both tails).
+Then you could think of the matching pairs as single coins, and use the 2<sup>k-1</sup> solution, always flipping a coin with its pair.

+For instance, in the n = 4 = 2<sup>2</sup> case, the opposite pairs are \{1, 3\} and \{2, 4\}.
+The solution for n = 2 = 2<sup>2-1</sup> is (Flip Both, Flip Coin 1, Flip Both).
+(This isn't hard to figure out, but I'll show below how to lazily use our recursive solution to find it.)
+If coins 1 and 3 match, and so do 2 and 4, then an adequate solution is (Flip All 4, Flip 1&3, Flip All 4), or in other words the n = 2 solution with 1 and 3 glued together and 2 glued to 4.
+We'll call this sequence G for glued.

 So, the problem is reduced to getting the pairs all matching.
-This turns out to also be a 2k−1 spinning table problem!
-Think of matching pairs as being “heads” and mismatched pairs as being “tails.”
-“Flipping” a pair involves flipping one of the coins, as this “flips” whether or not the pair matches.
+This turns out to also be a 2<sup>k-1</sup> spinning table problem!
+Think of matching pairs as being "heads" and mismatched pairs as being "tails."
+You can "flip" the pair by flipping one of the coins, as this "flips" whether or not the pair matches.
+For instance, when n = 4, flipping 1 changes whether 1 and 3 match, and flipping 2 does the same for \{2, 4\}.
+So, with M standing for "matching," the sequence M=(Flip 1&2, Flip 1, Flip 1&2) will get both pairs matching at some point.

-At this point you may be saying to yourself, “Hell yeah!
-We just have to do the sequence to get all the pairs matching (M), and then the sequence to get all the matching pairs to heads (H).”
-And you’re mostly right, with one caveat.
-While M gets all the pairs matching at some point, it’s not necessarily at the end.
-So we actually have to do the H sequence in between every move in
-M. To wit, if M consists of flips m1, m2, . . ., mN , then the 2k
-solution would
-be Hm1Hm2H . . .
-HmN H. One final saving grace keeping everything kosher is that each of the flips in H leaves the M game unchanged, since pairs are always flipped together (they’re essentially non-flips in M).
-1
-2 Deriving the original solution from the generalized To solve the n=4 case, we need an n=2 solution.
-It’s not hard to figure out that M=(Flip 1,2; Flip 1; Flip 1,2) works, but I will show below how you could be lazy and find this recursively.
-In H, 1 and 3 form a pair as do 2 and 4, so coin 1 maps to {1, 3} and 2 to {2, 4}.
-Thus H=(Flip both pairs; Flip {1,3}; Flip both pairs).
-Then the solution is Hm1Hm2Hm3H=(H; Flip 1,2; H; Flip 1; H;
-Flip 1,2; H), which is exactly the solution provided by FiveThirtyEight.
+Now we don't know at what point in M all the pairs will be matching, so we have to do the G sequence in between each step of M. Luckily, the G sequence leaves the M game unchanged — every flip in G does the same thing to both members of each pair, so the set of matching pairs remains the same.
+To wit, if M consists of flips M<sub>1</sub>, M<sub>2</sub>, ..., M<sub>3</sub>, then the 2<sup>k</sup> solution would be (G,M<sub>1</sub>,G,M<sub>2</sub>,G,...,G,M<sub>N</sub>,G).
+For n = 4 this is exactly the [solution](https://fivethirtyeight.com/features/whats-your-best-scrabble-string/) provided by FiveThirtyEight.

-To solve n=2 in the same way, we need an n=1 solution.
+To solve n = 2 = 2<sup>1</sup> recursively, we need an n = 1 = 2<sup>1-1</sup> solution.
 This is the base case, so sadly we will have to use our own ingenuity.
-M=(Flip 1) works, which translates to H=(Flip both).
-The solution is then HMH=(Flip both; Flip 1;
+M=(Flip 1) works, which translates to G=(Flip Both).
+The solution is then (G,M,G)=(Flip Both, Flip 1, Flip Both).

-Flip both).
-3 Growth rate
+## Growth rate

-The growth rate is exponential.
-It’s not hard to see that if the solution for n = 2k takes N steps, then the solution for n = 2k+1 takes m(m + 2) steps.
-From this, it can easily be shown the solution for n takes 2n − 1 steps.
+The growth rate of number of steps is exponential.
+It's not hard to see that if the solution for n = 2<sup>k</sup> takes N steps, then the solution for n = 2<sup>k+1</sup> takes N(N+2) steps.
+From this, it can easily be shown the solution for n takes 2<sup>n</sup> - 1 steps.

-4 Non-powers of 2
+## Non-powers of 2

 n is not a power of 2 if and only if it’s divisible by some odd m > 1.
-Then there are evenly spaced coins i1, i2, . . . , im.
-There is no solution because if you start in a configuration where i1, . . . , ım are not homogeneous (not all heads or all tails), there is no guarantee you will ever escape this state.
+Then there are evenly spaced coins i<sub>1</sub>, i<sub>2</sub>,..., i<sub>m</sub>.
+There is no solution because if you start in a configuration where i<sub>1</sub>,..., i<sub>m</sub> are not homogeneous (not all heads or all tails), there is no guarantee you will ever escape this state.

 To see this, consider a choice of flips.
-You could luck out and flip exactly the heads or exactly the tails in i1, . . . , im.
-W.L.O.G. let’s say it’s the heads.
-Then, there is some ij that is a tails (using inhomogeneity), and because of the spinning, you could have flipped ij .
-But you won’t have flipped all the tails, because m is odd so the number of tails differs from the number of heads, so you will still be in the inhomogeneous state.
+You could luck out and flip exactly the heads or exactly the tails in i<sub>1</sub>,..., i<sub>m</sub>.
+Without loss of generality let's say it's the heads.
+Then, there is some i<sub>j</sub> that is a tails (using inhomogeneity), and because of the spinning, you could have made the same flip choice but ended up flipping i<sub>j</sub>.
+Now you will have remained in the inhomogeneous state — you won't have flipped exactly the tails because you've done the same number of flips, yet since m is odd the number of tails differs from the number of heads.